beartype/beartype/README.rst

            yield saying

-For genericity, the ``MaximsOfBaloo`` class initializer accepts *any* generic iterable (via the ``beartype.cave.IterableTypes`` tuple of all valid iterable types) rather than an overly specific ``list`` or ``tuple`` type.
-Your users will thank you later.
+For genericity, the ``MaximsOfBaloo`` class initializer accepts *any* generic iterable (via the ``beartype.cave.IterableTypes`` tuple listing all valid iterable types) rather than an overly specific ``list`` or ``tuple`` type.
+Your users may thank you later.

 For specificity, the ``inform_baloo`` generator function has been explicitly annotated to return a ``beartype.cave.GeneratorType`` (i.e., the type returned by functions and methods containing at least one ``yield`` statement).
-Type safety brings good fortune for the new year.
+Type safety brings good fortune for the New Year.

 Let's iterate over that generator with good types:

 .. code-block:: python

    >>> maxims = MaximsOfBaloo(sayings={
+   ...     '''If ye find that the Bullock can toss you, ...           or the heavy-browed Sambhur can gore;
    ...
-'If ye find that the Bullock can toss you, ...           or the heavy-browed Sambhur can gore;
-   ...
 Ye need not stop work to inform us:
-   ...           we knew it ten seasons before.',
-   ...     '“There is none like to me!” says the Cub ...           in the pride of his earliest kill;
+   ...           we knew it ten seasons before.''', ...     '''“There is none like to me!” says the Cub ...           in the pride of his earliest kill;
    ...
 But the jungle is large and the Cub he is small.
    ...
-Let him think and be still.',
+Let him think and be still.''',
    ... })
    >>> for maxim in inform_baloo(maxims): print(maxim.splitlines()[-1])
           Let him think and be still.